-There is no right or wrong answer, since it will depend on what stage of the selling process you are at, and the quality of the offer.
+There is no right or wrong answer since it will depend on what stage of the selling process you are at, and the quality of the offer.
 If your home has been on the market for three months already, you are unlikely to receive a higher offer later on.
 If anything, buyers may assume you are desperate to sell (and willing to accept less than your home is actually worth).
 On the other hand, if your home was just listed, you have more room to wait and see what happens.
 Buyers who come in with a low asking price, with contingencies, or without a mortgage pre-approval might not be the right match.
+However, sometimes the first offer is the most eager, willing and able buyer for your home.
+Utilize your agent's expertise and knowledge when choosing how to move forward.

-What are the main consideration when comparing multiple offers?
+What is the main consideration when comparing multiple offers?